wp-plugins/collapsing-categories/readme.txt

 links in the sidebar for the categories.
 Every post corresponding to a given category will be expanded.

-= What's new in 0.9.5 (2009.03.22) =
+= What's new in 0.9.6? =

-* Fixed some more settings panel issues
-* Truncate post title now working for posts in sub-categories
-* Works even faster now for blogs with many posts
-* Fixed option to show only tags
+  * Added option to group posts into misc category
+  * Switched role handling to proper API use (to control whether or not the settings page shows up)
-* Fixed previews for style settings
+  * Added option for custom symbols
-* Categories which do not have any posts due to date exclusion no longer show up
-* Restored compatibility with my category order plugin (thanks Jtbarret)
-* Better internationalization support
+  * No longer requires footer
+  * Updated javascript file
+  * Cleaned up code a bunch

 == Installation ==